ezrichards/ezrichards.github.io/content/posts/state-of-the-metaverse.md

 New revenue sources, or a return of the same, will also define the future of the Internet and Metaverse.

-Despite the jokes about it, the rise of the [battle pass](https://en.wikipedia.org/wiki/Battle_pass) following success in Fortnite, shows that a new innovation in "free" games can define new eras of revenue on the internet.
+Despite the jokes about it, the rise of the [battle pass](https://en.wikipedia.org/wiki/Battle_pass) in a variety of games following its success in Fortnite, shows that a new innovation in "free" games can define new eras of revenue on the internet.
+The battle pass is appealing because players don't miss out on the core game, but those who do buy the battle pass create the fear-of-missing-out for those who don't.

-The plethora of subscriptions, especially in streaming services, seem a surefire revenue source for companies.
+The plethora of subscriptions, especially in streaming services, seems to be *the* surefire revenue source for companies.
 I would imagine that subscriptions can help recurring revenue (rather than one-time revenue) and help companies predict their revenue in the longer term.

 Use-based services are a revenue source I would like to see more of.
 Rather than paying subscriptions for months or years, you could pay per use of service, and cancel when you wish rather than jumping through hoops to cancel your service.
+A one-size-fits-all solution of the Internet doesn't work by nature.
+Hence, if we have unified platforms where we shop, work, stream, and so forth, we need to be able to opt in and out *willingly*.

-**Internet freedom and capitalism are ideas often in conflict.** The "free internet" is an idea of a place where everyone has access to learning, webpages, and more.
-Free games like Roblox with in-app or in-game purchases seem to fit this model, as long as you have access to the base game or the base webpage.
+**Internet freedom and capitalism are ideas that are often in conflict.** The "free internet" is an idea of a place where everyone has access to learning, webpages, and more.
+Yet, companies still must make money; this is just how our world works.

-The one revenue source I haven't mentioned is ads, which are arguably the biggest revenue source because they require no action from anybody and rely on data being sold.
-This fits the *free internet* model, but as mentioned with legality and user privacy, has issues.
-This may become a tougher market over time.
+The one revenue source I haven't mentioned is ads, which are arguably the biggest revenue source because they require no action from anybody (other than using the web itself) and relying on data being sold.
+This fits the *free internet* model because content is still free, but as mentioned with legality and user privacy, has issues.
+This may become a tougher market over time with more regulation, just like the aforementioned legal side of adult content and net neutrality with internet service providers (ISPs).

+Free games like Roblox with in-app or in-game purchases seem to fit this model well and make money.
+As long as you have access to the base game or the base webpage for free, you can always buy more cosmetics or be shown more ads.

+For better or for worse, the free internet beckons regulation.

 ## What makes the Metaverse?